What makes a good listener?

-Mary was intentional in choosing to sit at the Lord’s feet listening to what he said.
+Mary was intentional in choosing to sit at the Lord’s feet, listening to him.

 Will you choose to listen to Jesus?

 This ‘posture’ of listening to Jesus is “good.”
-Some may criticize it as lazy, or unconstructive, or even bad – but Jesus says it is good.
+Some may criticize it as lazy, unconstructive, or even wrong—but Jesus says it is good.
 It is beneficial.

 In the first instance, the benefit of this ‘posture’ is experienced by the person who chooses it.
 Inevitably, that benefit enriches the lives of others.